post-self/post-self.ink/content/about/characters.md

 * [*Toledot*](https://toledot.post-self.ink)
 * [*Nevi'im*](https://neviim.post-self.ink)
 * [*Mitzvot*](https://mitzvot.post-self.ink) (mentioned)
+* "Selected Letters"

 ### Sorina Bălan (she/her)

-Forked from Codrin in order to continue along on Artemis's journey, Sorina owned her Romanian heritage perhaps more than either of her down-tree instances.
+Forked from Codrin in order to continue along on Artemis's journey, Sorina owned her Romanian heritage perhaps more than either of her down-tree instances, most often seen in traditional Romanian garb from ~1800s --- an *ie* (blouse), waist belt, skirt, and *fotă* (apron), all heavily embroidered --- and speaking more frequently in her first language.

 *Appears in:*

 * [*Nevi'im*](https://neviim.post-self.ink)
 * [*Mitzvot*](https://mitzvot.post-self.ink) (mentioned)
+* "Selected Letters"

+### Aurel Bălan

+An occasional instance inspired by Debarre's habit of keeping a fork for his relationship with End Waking, which tends to last only a few months at a time before the skunk asks for solitude, Ioan forks Aurel (*ow-rel*) when <span class="spoiler">Sasha (née True Name) is up for a relationship.
+She'll occasionally use the pet names Aurică (*ow-ree-kuh*) when ey's in a more masculine mode and Aurica (*ow-ree-kah*) when ey's in a more feminine mode.</span><i class="spoiler-warn"></i>

+* "Selected Letters"

 ## Tycho Brahe (he/him)